 Bar Tacks: Short thread reinforcements for stress points.

-Bellows Tongue: A broad folding tongue stitched to the shoe quarter on either side; used to prevent water and snow from penetrating to the foot at the front opening of the shoe.
+Bellows Tongue: A broad folding tongue stitched to the shoe quarter on either side; it’s used to prevent water & snow from penetrating to your feet at the front opening of shoes.

-Lug: A hard rubber cleat with a sharp outside edge for digging or wedging into hard surfaces such as rocks, dry dirt or clay.
+Lug: A hard rubber cleat with a sharp outside edge for digging or wedging into hard surfaces such as rocks, dry dirt, or clay.

 Nubuck: An effect that’s done to the grain side of leather making it soft, the brushing also makes the leather even more absorbent than other leather; it’s often mistaken for suede, but it’s stronger.